davelongdev/dave-long-web-studio/README.md

 ## Contact

-Feel free to reach out if you're interested in networking or hiring me for a project.
+Feel free to reach out if you're interested in networking or working together.

 davelongdev@gmail.com